IoTThinks/EasySkyMesh/firmware/README.md

 * The firmware is provided as it is without any warranty or support.

 ## Have Suggestion?
-* To make the firmware better, you can give us your suggestions or wish features [here](https://github.com/IoTThinks/EasySkyMesh/discussions/categories/ideas)
+* To make the firmware better, you can **suggest us** your wanted features [HERE](https://github.com/IoTThinks/EasySkyMesh/discussions/categories/ideas)
 * If you want to support us or want custom firmware or get your bug prioritized, visit [here](https://github.com/sponsors/IoTThinks).

 ## Pre-compiled bin files: